 Unfortunately, much like a car, an HVAC system can experience a lot of problems if it’s not properly cared for.
 And to add to this, most average people aren’t too great at caring for their AC systems as much as they should.
 But as AC repair experts, we’re here to help!
 We’ve seen every kind of HVAC problem under the sun, and many common problems are caused by negligent owners.
 While the best solution is to call a team of professionals to perform preventative maintenance and repairs on your AC system, the second-best solution is to avoid common mistakes that may degrade your HVAC.
 Here are some to look out for:

 Letting Your HVAC Reach Old Age

 Air conditioners and heating systems are pretty durable, but they’re not invincible, and they certainly aren’t immune to the effects of old age.
 These machines are powered day-in and day-out, and they have a lot of moving parts.
 Natural wear-and-tear is inevitable, and you can bet that your system is going to run out of steam eventually.
 While the natural lifespan of an HVAC is pretty long, at 15-20 years or so, you can hit that limit pretty quickly.
 If you bought your home used, your HVAC might already be dangerously close to failure.
 But even if you bought new, you’d be surprised at how fast two decades can fly by.

 Once your HVAC system starts wearing down, it can be fixed with repairs, but there’s no guarantee those repairs will last for long.
 The same old issues might pop up, or brand new ones to take their place.
 At a certain point, the cost of constant repairs just doesn’t justify the continued ownership of your HVAC system.
-Contact Queen City Heating and Cooling for an affordable system replacement instead.
+Contact Queen City Heating & Cooling LLC for an affordable system replacement instead.